One-Loop Integrals for Purely Virtual Particles

 1truecm

 Quantum field theories with purely virtual particles, or fakeons, require suitable modifications in one-loop integrals.
 We provide the expressions for the modified scalar integrals in the case of the bubble, triangle and box diagrams.
 The new functions are defined by means of their difference with the `t Hooft-Veltman scalar integrals.
 The modifications do not affect the derivation of the Passarino-Veltman reduction and one-loop integrals with nontrivial numerators can be decomposed in the same fashion.
-Therefore, the new functions can be used to study the phenomenology of any models with standard particles and fakeons.
+Therefore, the new functions can be directly used to study the phenomenology of any models with standard particles and fakeons.
 We compare our results with standard amplitudes and show that the largest differences are often localized in relatively small energy ranges and are characterized by additional nonanalyticities.
-Finally, we give explicit examples of modified cross sections by means of a toy model.
+Finally, we give explicit examples in the context of a toy model, where cross sections and decay widths of standard particles are modified by the presence of fakeons.

 \eject